MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     Notice that this block is aimed at `/var/www/kora/public`.
 If your Kora installation is in a different location, adjust this pathway to reflect your own installation, but still pointed ultimately to "public".

 1. Change your Virtual Host's DocumentRoot to be pointed at this same pathway, that ends with "public".
-So the full VirtualHost file code will be something similar to:
+So the full Virtual Host file code will be something similar to:

         <VirtualHost *:80>
             <Directory /var/www/kora/public>